act-now-coalition/act-now-links-service/README.md

 ## Using Firebase ID Tokens

 [Firebase ID Tokens](https://firebase.google.com/docs/auth/admin/verify-id-tokens) are short-lived authorization tokens that verify a user is an authenticated user of the Firebase project.
-We use these tokens to authorize users to create, modify, and toggle the persistent API keys used for creating share links.
+We use these tokens to authorize users to create and modify the persistent API keys used for creating share links.

 To create an ID Token: